triton-inference-server/tutorials/Popular_Models_Guide/Llama2/trtllm_guide.md

 3. Compile model engines

     The script to build Llama models is located in [TensorRT-LLM repository](https://github.com/NVIDIA/TensorRT-LLM/tree/main/examples).
-We use the one located in the docker container as
+We use the one located in the docker container as `/tensorrtllm_backend/tensorrt_llm/examples/llama/build.py`.
-     `/tensorrtllm_backend/tensorrt_llm/examples/llama/build.py`.
     This command compiles the model with inflight batching and 1 GPU.
+To run with more GPUs, you will need to change the build command to use `--world_size X`.
     More details for the scripting please see the documentation for the Llama example [here](https://github.com/NVIDIA/TensorRT-LLM/tree/main/examples/llama/README.md).

     ```bash
     python build.py --model_dir /<path to your llama repo>/Llama-2-7b-hf/ \